Download & Install OnTheSpot Downloader

 Download Spotify music, podcasts and audiobooks as MP3 and more.
 Keep full sound and listen offline anytime.

-Step 1Launch ViWizard and Log Into Spotify
+add spotify music Step 1: Launch ViWizard and Log Into Spotify

 Start by opening ViWizard Spotify Music Converter on your Windows or Mac computer.
-Inside the app, you’ll find a built-in Spotify Web Player.
-Use it to log into your Spotify account—this works for both free and Premium users.
-Once logged in, look for the “Add Music” button, usually at the bottom right.
-When it becomes active, you’re ready to add songs, albums, or playlists to your download list.
+Inside the app, you'll find a built-in Spotify Web Player.
+Use it to log into your Spotify account - this works for both free and Premium users.
+Once logged in, look for the "Add Music" button, usually at the bottom right.
+When it becomes active, you're ready to add songs, albums, or playlists to your download list.

-Step 2Set Your Output Preferences
+select output format Step 2: Set Your Output Preferences

 Before downloading, customize how your music will be saved.
 Click the menu icon (top-right) and open Preferences or Settings.
-Under the conversion options, choose your desired audio format—options include MP3, M4A, WAV, FLAC, or AIFF.
+Under the conversion options, choose your desired audio format - options include MP3, M4A, WAV, FLAC, or AIFF.
 You can also tweak quality settings like bitrate and sample rate to get the sound you want.
-Don’t forget to check the box to save lyrics if you want them embedded in your files.
+Don't forget to check the box to save lyrics if you want them embedded in your files.
 Once done, save your settings.

-Step 3Add Music and Start Downloading
+convert spotify songs Step 3: Add Music and Start Downloading

 Go back to the main screen and browse your Spotify library through the app.
 Select the tracks, playlists, albums, podcasts, or audiobooks you want to download.
 ViWizard supports all these content types as long as your Spotify account has access to them.
 After making your choices, click the Convert button to begin downloading and converting your music.

-Step 4Access and Use Your Downloaded Files
+open downloaded files history folder Step 4: Access and Use Your Downloaded Files

 When the process finishes, open the History tab in ViWizard to see your completed downloads.
 Click Open Folder to find your DRM-free music files on your computer.
 From here, you can transfer the music to any device, or play it directly using ViWizard's built-in player.